Thomasjkeel/jsmetrics/docs/index.rst

   - preprint now available on `EGUsphere <https://egusphere.copernicus.org/preprints/2023/egusphere-2023-661/>`_
   - example jupyter notebooks on `Github <https://github.com/Thomasjkeel/jsmetrics-examples>`_

+The package currently contains 17 jet statistics and jet core algorithms and you can find more information about them in :ref:`Metrics & Algorithms`

 The philosophy of this package was to keep the methodology of each metric as close as possible to the given research paper's description of it (if not exact), *but* to not limit the method to a given: